 Over all, every year, Deirdre reaches thousands upon thousands of people, bringing positivity and change.

 - Deirdre Franklin of Pinups For Pitbulls, May 28, 2013 (PBLNR interview)

 - These Pretty Ladies Would Like To Talk To You About Pit Bulls

 Deirdre is the founder, President, and soul behind Pinups for Pitbulls, Inc. (PFPB).
 Having founded PFPB in 2005 , Deirdre tirelessly and unselfishly works to remain educated, current, and ready to combat Breed-specific and discriminatory laws.
 Deirdre has graduated from Drexel University and has obtained a master’s degree in Public Policy to add to her arsenal of discrimination-fighting knowledge.
-She has extensive experience with animal rescue, having been on the front-lines post-Hurricane Katrina in New Orleans, during Hurricane Sandy in NJ, and through her years of volunteer work with animal shelters and rescue organizations.
-Deirdre worked as a foreclosure mitigation counselor and mediator up until she decided to continue her work with Pinups for Pitbulls, Inc. full time.
-She resides in Asheville, NC with her husband Jeffrey and their family of furry children: foster-failure Baxter Bean and rescued pup Zoe.
+She has extensive experience with animal rescue, having been on the frontline after Hurricane Katrina in New Orleans, during Hurricane Sandy in NJ, and through her years of volunteer work with animal shelters and rescue organizations.
+These include ASPCA BRC, Asheville Humane Society, HSUS, and Pet Rescue of Mercer.
+Deirdre worked as a foreclosure mitigation counselor and mediator up until she decided to expand her work with Pinups for Pitbulls, Inc. full time.
+She resides in Asheville, NC with her survivor Pomeranian Pepita O’Possum.

 Carla Lou, Four-Legged Founder